 - Popping: This is caused by fluctuations in temperature within your furnace.
 The popping noise is caused by parts that are affected by the temperature change

 - Rattling: A rattling sound may be caused by loose ducts or equipment.
-Contact a professional HVAC contractor to discuss if it’s time to purchase a new furnace
+Contact a professional HVAC contractor to discuss if it’s time to replace your furnace

 - Screeching: This type of noise indicates a damaged furnace blower motor.
-However, it can also be caused by a damaged belt or the pulley in your system
+However, it can also be caused by a damaged belt or the pulley on your old furnace

 - Humming: This sound is caused by the furnace blower motor throughout standard operation.
 If this noise is becoming noticeably loud, this is an indicator its time to invest in a new furnace